Greek PM defends controversial 'Plan B' for euro zone exit

 "But you cannot accuse him of stealing the money of Greek people or having a covert plan to take Greece to the precipice."

-Dressed in a colorful paisley pattern shirt, Varoufakis sat listening to the question time debate.
+Dressed in a colourful paisley pattern shirt, Varoufakis sat listening to the question time debate.

 BAILOUT TALKS START